loveconomics/loveconomics.github.io/_pages/about.md

 ---
 I am an environmental economist studying externalities, with an interest in waste management, climate change, and environmental policy.

+I also work on broader macroeconomic questions such as business cycles and consumer finance.

+Outside of work, I love spending time with wife, our son and our long-haired dachshund, Toni.

 ## Upcoming Presentations

 | Date | Event | Location | Papers |